United States National Library of Medicine: Publications and informational resources

 Since 1879, the National Library of Medicine has published the Index Medicus, a monthly guide to articles, in nearly five thousand selected journals.
 The last issue of Index Medicus was printed in December 2004, but this information is offered in the freely accessible PubMed, among the more than fifteen million MEDLINE journal article references and abstracts going back to the 1960s and 1.5 million references going back to the 1950s.

+In 1986 Director Lindberg's Grateful Med project, named after the Grateful Dead band, facilitated direct access to the NLM MEDLINE database by making it significantly more affordable for all health professionals.